| |

 faith with those who fell in action, with those who died in captivity, with

 those who later suffered for their service,” he said.
-“So,
+“So, please do

-inevitable passage of time.
-“Rather, shoulders back, heads up -
+of time.
+“Rather, shoulders back, heads up - You have kept faith

-You have kept faith with your comrades, and before God and man, I say - ‘Well
+with your comrades, and before God and man, I say - ‘Well done.
+Mission

-done.
-Mission accomplished in war and peace.
+accomplished in war and peace.
 Thank you.
 God speed.’”

 Dignitaries at the special service included Belfast